Glamazonian Airways: Episode

 On the main stage, RuPaul welcomes fellow judges Michelle Visage and Carson Kressley, as well as guest judges Olivia Newton-John and Jordin Sparks.
 The contestants perform the Rusical, which features members of the Pit Crew in the background, for the judges.
 The runway category is "Jet Set Eleganza", which requires the contestants to present "jet-set" looks.
 After the contestants present their looks for the judges, RuPaul asks those deemed safe to leave the main stage.
 The judges speak with the remaining contestants, then RuPaul asks the contestants to leave the main stage so the judges can deliberate.

 Ginger Minj is declared the winner of the main challenge, with Mrs. Kasha Davis and Violet Chachki also placing in the top.
 Katya, Miss Fame, and Sasha Belle place in the bottom three, and Katya and Sasha Belle face off in a lip-sync to "Twist of Fate" (1983) by Newton-John.
 Sasha Belle is eliminated from the competition.
 She returns to the Werk Room to write a message on the mirror for the contestants using lipstick.

-Production and broadcasting
+Production and broadcast

+American musician Moby makes a guest appearance, helping to judge the episode's mini-challenge.

 "Glamazonian Airways" was directed by Nick Murray.
 The episode premiered on Logo TV in the United States on March 9, 2015.
 The episode's premiere was seen by close to 374,000 viewers.

 Sims has appeared on the show several times.
 He was a guest judge and choreographer on the eighth season's "Bitch Perfect" (2016), the twelfth season's "Viva Drag Vegas" (2020), and the thirteenth season's "Condragulations" and "Social Media: The Unverified Rusical" (2021).
-Additionally, he was solely guest choreographer on the twelfth season's "Madonna: The Unauthorized Rusical" (2020) and the thirteenth season's "Gettin' Lucky" (2021).
+He was solely guest choreographer on the twelfth season's "Madonna: The Unauthorized Rusical" (2020) and the thirteenth season's "Gettin' Lucky" (2021).
 On the sixth season (2021) of RuPaul's Drag Race All Stars, Sims was a guest judge and choreographer on "Halftime Headliners" and solely a guest choreographer on the finale "This Is Our Country".

+Fashion

+For the fashion show, Trixie Mattel wears a short white dress and she has a headpiece.
+Katya's outfit has a floral print.
+Max wears sunglasses and black hat.
+Pearl also wears sunglasses and she carries a handbag.
+Violet Chacki carries a bag that matches her outfit.
+She wears a blonde wig.
+Miss Fame has red hair.
+Kandy Ho has a large hat and a bag.
+Mrs. Kasha Davis has a black-and-white dress.
+She carries a handbag and sunglasses.
+Kennedy Davenport's outfit is black with red trim.
+Sasha Belle has a large blonde wig.
+Jayden Dior Fierce wears a short dress with a matching hat.
+Jasmine Masters presents a short black dress.
+Ginger Minj has a light blue dress and red hair.

+On the show's twelfth season, contestant Jan paid tribute to Visage's "Glamazonian Airways" outfit for the runway category "Night of 1000 Michelle Visage's" (episode "Madonna: The Unauthorized Rusical").
+Ryan Shea of Instinct said Jan Sport "aced" the runway theme.